FreeTymeKiyan/Kata/QuickSort/KataLog.md

-# This is the kata log of implementing quick sort
+# This is the KATA log of Quick Sort Implementation

 ## Goal

+### First round

-To implement quick sort in Java in less than 4min.
+1. To implement quick sort in Java in less than 4min.
-Update: be correct in a row for 10 times
+2. Update: be correct in a row for 10 times

+Achieved
+Accuracy: 19 / 25 = 76.00%

+###Second round

+1. less than 4min
+2. be correct in a row for 10 times

 ## Log

 | Filename           | isRight    | Time |